 When you’re a startup, you know for a fact that your idea will turn into a great product only if it is well executed.
-Prior to starting a project, Fulcrum team always shares the Lean Canvas template with each of our clients.
+Prior to starting a project, Fulcrum team often shares Lean Canvas template with our clients.
 This simple but effective practice allows business owners to shape a business model for their new product execution.
 Then, it’s also a great starting point for successful product development.

 What is Lean Canvas?